Febin1004/PowerBI-Ecommerce-Dashboard/README.md

 * `PowerBI_Build_Guide.md`: Step-by-step instructions on how to model the data and build the dashboard visuals.

 ## How to View
-*(Note to recruiter: A PDF export or screenshot of the final dashboard can be provided upon request, or view the `.pbix` file locally).*
+*(Note: A PDF export or screenshot of the final dashboard can be provided upon request, or view the `.pbix` file locally).*
 "# PowerBI-Ecommerce-Dashboard"